Syriamme/alx-airbnb-database/database-adv-script/README.md

 1. Query to find all properties where the average rating is greater than 4.0 using a subquery.

 2. Correlated subquery to find users who have made more than 3 bookings.

+# SQL aggregation and window functions to analyze data.
+## Objective
+1.Query to find the total number of bookings made by each user, using the COUNT function and GROUP BY clause.

+2. Window function (ROW_NUMBER, RANK) to rank properties based on the total number of bookings they have received.